EndPointCorp/end-point-blog/2011/06/12/mongodb-replication-from-postgres-using.html.md

 Getting Postgres up and running is left as an exercise to the reader.
 If you have problems, the friendly folks at #postgresql on irc.freenode.net will be able to help you out.

 Now for the MongoDB parts.
 First, we need the server itself.
-Your distro may have it already available, in which case it's as simple as:
+Your distro may have it already available, in which case it’s as simple as:

 ```bash
 aptitude install mongodb
 ```

-For more installation information, follow the links from the [MongoDB Quickstart page](http://www.mongodb.org/display/DOCS/Quickstart).
-For my test box, I ended up installing from source by following the directions at the [Building for Linux page](http://www.mongodb.org/display/DOCS/Building+for+Linux).
+For more installation information, follow the links from the [MongoDB Quickstart page](https://docs.mongodb.com/manual/installation/).
+For my test box, I ended up installing from source by following the directions at the [Building for Linux page](https://web.archive.org/web/20110608014829/http://www.mongodb.org/display/DOCS/Building+for+Linux).

 Once MongoDB is installed, we will need to start it up.
 First, create a place for MongoDB to store its data, and then launch the mongodb process: